idsla/TDS/README.md

 This repository contains the code and experiment results for : <br>
 "Privacy-Preserving Federated Genome-wide Association Studies via Dynamic Sampling"<br>

-A detailed example and illustration is provided in `TDS.ipynb`
+A detailed example and illustration is provided in `FDS.ipynb`
 ## Installation

 TDS requires that python3 is availble in the exec path in shell.
 The dependencies can be found in requirements.txt